tintinrevient/joints-data/README.md

 ## Warping

-Execute the following command to warp a pose based on the specified painter's average contour:
+Execute the following command to warp a pose based on the specified artist's average contour:

 ```bash
 python warp.py --artist "Paul Gauguin"